mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Background

 \subsection{Estimating time-varying models}

-For both MGMs (Section \ref{theory_mgm}) and mixed VAR models (Section \ref{theory_mvar}) for time-series data, we assumed so far that the models are stationary, that is, the observations at each time point are generated from the same distribution.
-In time-varying models we relax this assumption, such that the generative model $\theta^t$ can be different at each time point $t \in \mathcal{T}_n = \{\frac{1}{n}, \frac{2}{n}, \dots , 1 \} $, where $n$ is the number of time points in the time series.
+For both MGMs (Section \ref{theory_mgm}) and mixed VAR models (Section \ref{theory_mvar}) for time series data, we assumed so far that the models are stationary.
+This means that the observations at each time $t$ point are generated from the same distribution parameterized by $\theta$.
+In time-varying models we relax this assumption, such that the parameters $\theta^t$ can be different at each time point $t \in \mathcal{T}_n = \{\frac{1}{n}, \frac{2}{n}, \dots , 1 \} $, where $n$ is the number time points in the time series.
+Note that we use $n$ to denote the number of observations both for cross-sectional data (observations are measurements of different systems from some population) and time series data (repeated measurements of the same system).

 Since one cannot estimate a model from a single time point, we have to make assumptions about how the parameters of the true model vary as a function of time.
-These assumptions are usually assumptions about \emph{local stationarity} and come in one of two flavors: we either assume that there exists a partition $\mathcal{B}$ of $\mathcal{T}_n$ in which time points are consecutive and in each of the subsets $B \in \mathcal{B}$ the model is constant across time, i.e. ,$\forall i, j \in B : \theta^i = \theta^j$.
+These assumptions are usually assumptions about \emph{local stationarity} \citep[e.g.][]{zhou2010time} and come in one of two flavors: we either assume that there exists a partition $\mathcal{B}$ of $\mathcal{T}_n$ in which time points are consecutive and in each of the subsets $B \in \mathcal{B}$ the model is stationary, that is, $\forall i, j \in B : \theta^i = \theta^j$.
 These piecewise constant time-varying models can be estimated with a fused lasso penalty, which puts an additional penalty on parameter changes from one time point to the subsequent time point \citep[see e.g.][]{monti_estimating_2014, kolar_estimating_2012, gibberd2015estimating, gibberd2017regularized}.